-PROGRESS OF MACHINERY,-The Sheffield Independent states that a machine, invented in the United States, for cutting files by machinery, has been brought over to this country, and that steps are being taken by Messrs.
+PROGRESS OF MACHINERY .- The Sheffield Independent states that a machine, invented in the United States, for cutting files by machinery, has been brought over to this | you. country, and that steps are being taken by Messrs.
 Naylor, Vickers, and Co., to procure a patent for the invention.
-A company is already formed, with ample capital, in the United States, who have several machines at work, and who, it is stated, are about to increase very considermachines are of cheap construction, and that one person, competent to sharpen the chisels, can superintend the first perfectly credulous, are now fully convinced that the same time for the truth of our statement. the machine is capable of cutting files in a very superior PERSECUTION OF BASKET MAKERS.
-TO THE EDITOR OF THE NORTHERN STAR.
+A company is already formed, with ample capital, in the United States, who have several machines at work, machines are of cheap construction, and that one person, Mr. Ferrand, M.P.:competent to sharpen the chisels, can superintend the first perfectly credulous, are now fully convinced that the same time for the truth of our statement. the machine is capable of cutting files in a very superior

+PERSECUTION OF BASKET MAKERS.